 The Financial Conduct Authority does not regulate advice on Estate Planning or Inheritance Tax Planning.

 From 6 April 2017, the rules on Inheritance tax changed, providing for an additional "family home" allowance called the residence nil rate band (RNRB) or additional threshold where an individual has a qualifying property that forms part of their estate.
-In 2018/19 while the standard Inheritance Tax threshold (nil rate band) remains unchanged on 2017/18 rates at £325,000, the residence nil rate band has increased from £100,000 to £125,000.
-Individuals can now pass on assets - which include the family home - to their children or grandchildren worth up to £450,000, with no Inheritance tax liability.
-The residence nil rate band increases to £150,000 in 2019-20 and £175,000 in 2020-21 and rises in line with inflation each year thereafter.
-The standard nil rate band will remain at £325,000 until April 2021 and will then also rise in line with inflation.
+In 2020/21 while the standard Inheritance Tax threshold (nil rate band) remains unchanged on 2019/20 band at £325,000, the residence nil rate band has increased from £150,000 to £175,000.
+Individuals can now pass on assets - which include the family home - to their children or grandchildren worth up to £500,000, with no Inheritance tax liability.

-In addition, if you did not make use of any part of the £3,000 annual gift exemption to which you were entitled for 2017/2018, then this can be utilised before 5th April 2019 as long as the current year’s £3,000 is also used this tax year.
+In addition, if you did not make use of any part of the £3,000 annual gift exemption to which you were entitled in 2019/20, then this can be utilised before 5th April 2021 as long as the current year’s allowance is also fully used.
 It can only be carried forward for one year and then, if unused, it is lost.

 Unlimited gifts can also be made in the form of Potentially Exempt Transfers (PETs).
 Provided you live for 7 years after making the gift, it will be free of inheritance tax.